In general, there are 2 ways of connecting your device to Angelcam:

 1️⃣ Plug'n'Play connection

-Are you purchasing a new device or do you have an AXIS, Hikvision or 2N intercom?
+Are you purchasing a new device or do you have an AXIS, Hikvision?

-There are hundreds of video-enabled devices on the market compatible with Angelcam Connector, e.g. from Axis, Hikvision, or 2N.
-Having one of these devices is the easiest, secure and reliable option to connect a camera to Angelcam.
+There are hundreds of video-enabled devices on the market compatible with Angelcam Connector, e.g. from Axis, and Hikvision.
+Having one of these devices is the easiest, most secure, and most reliable option to connect a camera to Angelcam.

 Do you have cameras already?